njmittet/kafka-workshop/examples/kotlin-spring-kafka-producer/README.md

-# kotlin-spring-boot-producer
+# kotlin-spring-kafka-producer

-A Kotlin Spring Boot application that demonstrates how to customize the Kafka producer configuration.
+A Kotlin Spring Boot application that uses [Spring Kafka](https://spring.io/projects/spring-kafka) to demonstrate how to customize the Kafka producer configuration.
+The application provides a REST API for sending messages.

 ## Usage